ayourtch/s5ci/README.md

 ==============================

 Even if a job can start a job, the first job needs to be started by something.
 There are two mechanisms:
-Cron triggers and Regex triggers.
+Cron triggers and Comment triggers.

 Cron triggers